Ultimate Reader Success Story to Japan

 My husband and I just returned from a nearly 3-week trip to visit our son living in Japan, visiting the cities of Tokyo, Kyoto, Osaka, Himeji, and Iwaki.
 This is not our first epic trip (and I don’t believe it will be our last!), but it is our first trip using credit card points and miles to such a great extent.

-In looking for a solution, I stumbled upon the points/miles community, including Travel Mom Squad, in late 2020.
+In late 2020, I stumbled upon the points/miles community, including Travel Mom Squad, in looking for a solution.
 We started slow (the world was shut down, and we waited to complete a home purchase).
-We took advantage of an incredible Chase Sapphire Preferred welcome offer, added the Venture X, and built from there.
+We took advantage of an incredible card_name welcome offer, added the card_name, and built from there.
 I hope sharing how we used our points and our time in Japan will help others see the possibilities.

 Booking